-When a family requests a financial hardship exemption, COC must suspend the minimum rent requirement beginning the first of the month following the family's request.
+When a family requests a financial hardship exemption, the PHA must suspend the minimum rent requirement beginning the first of the month following the family's request.

-COC then determines whether the financial hardship exists and whether the hardship is temporary or long-term.
+The PHA then determines whether the financial hardship exists and whether the hardship is temporary or long-term.

-COC defines temporary hardship as a hardship expected to last 90 days or less.
-Long term hardship is defined as a hardship expected to last more than 90 days.
+The PHACOC defines temporary hardship as a hardship expected to last 90 days or less.
+Long-term hardship is defined as a hardship expected to last more than 90 days.